Overview

 Students who successfully complete this unit will be able to:

-• Apply a body of knowledge that includes the extended understanding of the Australian Psychological Society Code of Ethics and Ethical Guidelines as they apply to confidentiality and informed consent, professional boundaries, report writing and record keeping, and cultural issues
+1. Apply knowledge that includes an extended understanding of the Australian Psychological Society Code of Ethics and Ethical Guidelines, the PsyBA Code of Conduct, and relevant laws to issues of professional practice including confidentiality and informed consent, professional boundaries, report writing, record keeping, and cultural reflexivity.

 Teaching methods